 Use webhooks

-Webhooks allow your application to receive notifications when merchants who have installed your app perform certain actions.
-For example, if a merchant has granted you READ_INVENTORY permission and changes their inventory, you'll receive a POST to an endpoint that you specified.
+Webhooks send you notifications when merchants who have installed your app perform certain events, such as creating an inventory or updating an order.
+For example, if you have Read Inventory permission and the merchant updates their inventory, you can set up webhooks to receive a POST request to an endpoint you specified.
+See Set up a test URL for webhooks.

 Prerequisites